FreeRTOS/FreeRTOS-Kernel/MISRA.md

 Certain deviating code is left unsurpressed for awarness.
 This code should not be considered for usage in MISRA compliant applications.
 These violations will be reported when audited by a MISRA-checking static analysis tool.

+#### Dir 2.1

+MISRA C:2012 Dir 2.1: A project shall not contain unreachable code

+_Ref 2.1_
+ - Simplified example contains unreachable code for demonstration of freertos scheduler.
+A production implemenation should not contain this.

+    Affected Files:
+    - examples/cmake_example/main.c

+#### Dir 2.2

+MISRA C:2012 Dir 2.2: There shall be no dead code.

+_Ref 2.2_
+ - `vPortEndScheduler` is erroneously determined to be dead code due to simplified verification port.

+    Affected Files:
+    - tasks.c

 #### Rule 21.3